My contributions to the Rust project

 1. Attributes in formal function parameter position

-More-or-less like a introduction to the internals of the project, https://github.com/rust-lang/rust/issues/60406 wasn't very difficult to implement because all necessary pieces were already available for utilization.
+More-or-less like an introduction to the internals of the project, https://github.com/rust-lang/rust/issues/60406 wasn't very difficult to implement because all necessary pieces were already available for utilization.

 // Snippet extracted from the Juniper project